sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

 “Dragon” is the [yin yoga](https://yinyoga.com/) name for a pose that deeply opens that hip.
 There are a few variations of dragon that I will offer.
 In yin fashion, the idea is to go through these poses slowly and hold them a bit longer than you would in, let’s say, a vinyasa class.
 Dragon will help you get right to the heart of the leading hip (the joint) and will stretch the hip flexor and quadriceps of the back leg.

-You have the option to try one pose or try them all!
+You have the option to try one pose, or try them all!
 If you choose to go through 2 - 3 poses, I recommend you focus on one leg, then switch.

-DRAGON FLYING HIGH
+### Dragon Flying High

 ![Dragon flying high](/img/dragon-flying-high.jpeg "Dragon Flying High")